 AMG has worked with and will continue to work closely with suppliers where risk has been identified.
 Ethical site audits have and will continue to be completed on high and medium risk suppliers.
 Training will be provided to suppliers on modern slavery on a case-by-case basis.

-AMG has risk assessed our top three raw material suppliers by spend through all supply tiers in order to fully understand the overall potential risk of slavery.
+AMG have further assessed high risk suppliers by distributing a specific questionnaire to be completed by the supplier, this is to fully understand the overall potential risk of slavery.
 From the reviews it is evident that our suppliers are taking the issue of forced labour seriously in regards to their own supply chain.
-Some of the larger organisations AMG contract with have in-house full time compliance professionals to deliver ethics and compliance programs which encompasses risk assessments, policies and procedures, training and awareness, monitoring, speaking openly and investigations.

 MONITORING / AUDITING

-AMG carried out 39 supplier audits during the second half of 2021 against a target of 4 per month.
-Two thirds of the audits were desktop based and the remaining one third face to face.
-It is our intention to continue with this process throughout 2022.
-From those suppliers audited, 35 had a Modern Slavery policy in place which demonstrates their commitment to Modern Slavery.
+AMG carried out 39 supplier audits during 2022 against an annual target of 48.
+Of these audits, 82% were desktop based and the remaining 18% face to face.
+From those suppliers audited, 72% have a Modern Slavery policy in place which demonstrates their commitment to Modern Slavery.
 We aim to carry out further audits in 2023, focussing on high risk suppliers on a face to face basis, where practical to do so.